 Cover Type Relevance Why It Matters Typical Limit

-Public Liability Essential Covers damage to a client's property and third-party injury.
-Painters regularly work inside homes and businesses where paint spills, overspray, and accidental damage to furnishings and surfaces are common risks.
-Most contracts require this cover. $1M - $5M
+Public Liability Essential Covers damage to a client's property and injury to third parties.
+Painters work inside homes and businesses where paint spills, overspray, and accidental surface damage are everyday risks.
+Nearly every commercial contract requires this cover. $5M - $20M

-Tools & Equipment Essential Covers theft, loss, or damage to your tools and equipment - airless sprayers, scaffolding, ladders, sanders, and general hand tools.
-A professional airless spray system alone can cost $5,000 - $15,000 to replace. $5K - $30K
+Tools & Equipment Essential Covers theft, loss, or damage to airless sprayers, scaffolding, ladders, sanders, and hand tools.
+A professional airless spray system alone can cost $5,000 to $15,000 to replace, and a full equipment setup runs much higher. $5K - $50K

 Commercial Vehicle Essential Your van or ute carries tools, ladders, scaffolding, and materials between jobs.
-Commercial vehicle insurance covers accident damage, theft, and third-party liability.
-Standard personal car insurance does not cover vehicles used primarily for business.
+Commercial motor insurance covers collision, theft, and third-party liability.
+A standard personal car policy does not cover vehicles used primarily for trade purposes.
 Market or agreed value

-Business Interruption Recommended Replaces lost income if your business is unable to operate due to an insured event - vehicle accident, tool theft, or injury.
-For sole traders, this is particularly important as there is no backup income source.
+Business Interruption Recommended Replaces lost income when an insured event - vehicle accident, tool theft, or personal injury - prevents you from trading.
+For sole traders with no backup income source, this cover is particularly important.
 12 months revenue

-Professional Indemnity Optional Covers claims arising from faulty advice or specification errors - for example, recommending the wrong paint system for a marine environment that fails prematurely.
-More relevant for specialist or consulting painters. $250K - $1M
+Professional Indemnity Optional Covers claims from faulty advice or specification errors - for instance, recommending the wrong coating system for a marine environment that peels prematurely.
+Most relevant for specialist or consulting painters. $250K - $1M

-Cyber Liability Optional Covers costs if your business systems are hacked or customer data is compromised.
-Relevant if you store customer information digitally or use cloud-based job management software. $100K - $500K
+Cyber Liability Optional Covers costs when your business systems are compromised or customer data is breached.
+Worth considering if you use cloud-based job management or quoting software that stores customer details. $100K - $500K

 Disclaimer: Cover types and limits shown are general guidance based on typical painting business needs.
-Your specific requirements depend on your business size, services offered, contract obligations, and risk profile.
+Your actual requirements depend on business size, services offered, contract obligations, and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Painters

-These Australian business insurance providers offer policies suited to painting and decorating businesses.
+The following Australian insurers offer policies suited to painting and decorating businesses.

 BizCover